 Reviewed by: Brandon Brown

 Appraisals are an essential component of any home transaction, from selling to buying to refinancing your mortgage.
-For many homeowners, the exact factors that determine a home’s appraisal value can be hard to pinpoint, but understanding the appraisal process can ward off any confusion and ensure that you get the best deal for a property.
+For many homeowners, the exact factors that determine a home’s appraisal value can be hard to pinpoint, but understanding the home appraisal process can ward off any confusion and ensure that you get the best deal for your property.
 A low appraisal value can potentially delay transactions or even lead to canceled deals entirely.
 Read on as we dive into all things appraisals, including what can affect the appraised value of your home.

 What Is a Home Appraisal?

 A home appraisal is an objective, unbiased professional opinion of a home’s value.
 They are almost always used for refinance transactions, as well as the purchase and sale of a property.
-A mortgage lender usually orders home appraisals to determine how much to lend a borrower and ensure that the loan amount doesn’t exceed a home’s appraised value.
+A mortgage lender usually orders an appraisal report to determine how much to lend a borrower and ensure that the loan amount doesn’t exceed a home’s appraised value.
 Remember, the property acts as collateral for a mortgage, meaning if you default on your loan, the home goes to the lender to sell.
-Giving you more money than the home is worth means that the lender loses money.
-For buyers, a low appraisal value can help you negotiate a lower asking price with the seller.
+Giving you more money than the home is worth means that the mortgage lender loses money.

-Appraisals are performed by a third-party known as an appraiser.
-Every state requires that a professional appraiser is certified or licensed and familiar with the local market.
-Most importantly, the appraiser must be unbiased, impartial, and free of any actual interest in the transaction.
-That keeps the appraiser from swinging one way or the other with the appraisal value.
+Appraisals are performed by a third-party known as a home appraiser.
+Every state requires that any given professional appraiser is certified or licensed and familiar with the local market.
+Most importantly, home appraisers must be unbiased, impartial, and free of any actual interest in the transaction.
+This keeps the home appraiser from swinging one way or the other when assessing home value.

 Home Appraisal vs. Home Inspection